martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 > I can recommend listening to the podcasts: Darknet Diaries and How to take over the World.
 If you are Dutch, take our podcast Oogkleppen! 😉

 My colleague Peter recommended using Antennapod on Android.
 Jan uses Pocket Casts on iOS.
-I installed both on Android, i am going to test both, and let you know.
+I installed both apps on Android, i am going to test both, and let you know.
 A big plus would be if a Android Auto integration is available.

 #### Consuming blog posts